-SOCIOLOGY 134 - 3 Units Introduction to Chicano Studies (Same as Social Science 134)
+SOCIOLOGY 134 - 3 Units Introduction to Chicano Studies

 An overview of the Chicano historical experience and of social development in the U.S. The course will survey the Chicano culture, customs, politics, labor conflict, immigration patterns, achievements and contributions to the American Southwest.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC.
 This course may not be offered each semester.